lynnfaraday/aresmush.com/_root/tutorials/config/demographics.md

 > <i class="fa fa-info-circle"></i> **Tip:** The names here must exactly match the names in the demographics list.

+## help_text

+Since demographics are so flexible, the help file refers players to the `demographics` command to list the available demographic commands.
+If you want more detailed instructions, you can configure it as shown below.
+Any demographics not listed will show the standard help (e.g. `hair <value>`).

+    help_text:
+        physique: '%xcphysique <build/body type>%xn - athletic, wiry, slim, pudgy, etc.'

 ## groups

 The groups list is where you set up your game's groups.
 Each group has a description and a list of possible values.
 Each value has a name and a description.